 Why are some coffee beans shiny?

-– Coffee beans that are very darkly roasted but not shiny may be too fresh or too old.
+– Coffee beans that are very darkly roasted but not shiny may either be too fresh or too old.

 Why don’t we always see the oils if it’s normal?